 I thought I would share some things I do to make pancakes healthier without making them too heavy and boring.

 -Mixing flours: Use half whole wheat flour and half buckwheat flour, for example or a buttermilk mix with a buckwheat mix from Arrowhead Mills.

 -Organic Arrowhead Mills pancake mixes- Oatbran, Buckwheat, Buttermilk, Wholewheat.
 I go for these when I want quick pancakes.
 I also mix them up and do half and half.

 -Using olive oil in the batter-which also gives them a lovely glowing golden brown color.

--Quality vanilla for flavor.
+-Quality organic and real vanilla for flavor.